seasmith/ggloop/README.md

 `ggloop` allows the user to use both `dplyr`-like and `ggplot2`-like syntax to call multiple aesthetic pairs.
 This has the potential to save the users on the amount of code within their projects or session.

+## How can I get a copy of `ggloop`?
+Until I push this project to CRAN, please use `devtools::install_github("seasmith/ggloop")` to install the package.

 ## Main functions

 `ggloop` has three main functions: